SemTiOne/SemTiOne/README.md

 Shipped broken: the Action doubled its own path and failed every run with exit code 2 before classifying anything, caught immediately by dogfooding it on this repo's own PRs and fixed in v0.1.1.
 Published to PyPI via OIDC; secrets are stripped from every subprocess call before it touches git.

-Also built [position-evaluator](https://github.com/SemTiOne/position-evaluator) for a weekend hackathon — a MySQL-backed Flask app using Gemini structured output, where the lessons on getting reliable output out of an LLM led directly to chess-review-bot's classifier above being deterministic instead.
+Also built [position-evaluator](https://github.com/SemTiOne/position-evaluator) for a weekend hackathon: a MySQL-backed Flask app using Gemini structured output, where the lessons on getting reliable output out of an LLM led directly to chess-review-bot's classifier above being deterministic instead.

 ---